kahkengwong/CEP-IP_Framework/README.md

 ---

 ## License
-This project is licensed under the [MIT License](https://github.com/kahkengwong/GAM_PRSS_REML_Project/blob/main/LICENSE).
+This project is licensed under the [MIT License](https://github.com/kahkengwong/GAM_PRSS_REML_Project/blob/main/LICENSE), a permissive open-source license designed to encourage collaboration and reuse, while ensuring proper attribution to the original author(s).
 For the full details, please refer to the [LICENSE](https://github.com/kahkengwong/GAM_PRSS_REML_Project/blob/main/LICENSE) file in this repository.

 ---